Azure/data-landing-zone/README.md

     - **NSGs** for traffic restriction purposes
     - **Route Tables** in order to defined next hopes within the network topology
     - **Network Watcher** - TBC

-- One **management resource group**, which should be used for hosting private agents for DevOps or GitHub in order to be able to deploy code on the privately hosted services.
+- A **management resource group**, which should be used for hosting private agents for DevOps or GitHub in order to be able to deploy code on the privately hosted services.
     - **CI/CD Agents**
     - **key Vault** for storing secrets

-- One **integration resource group**, containing:
+- An **integration resource group**, containing:
     - 1 **artifact storage account**, which will contain the script for creating and deploying SHIR
     - 1 **SHIR**
     - 1 **Data Factory**

-- One **logging resource group**, which will include
+- A **logging resource group**, which will include
     - 1 **log analytics workspace**
     - 1 **key vault**

-- One **storage resource group**, for hosting the data lakes of the Data Landing Zone.
+- A **storage resource group**, for hosting the data lakes of the Data Landing Zone.
 Three data lakes are recommended to be used per each Data Landing Zone, therefor, we will deploy inside this resource group:
     - **Raw Data Data Lake**
     - **Curated & Enriched Data Lake**
     - **Workspace Data Lake**
     More details can be found in [].

-- One **secure storage resource group**, which will contain separate data lakes for highly confidential data in order to put different isolation boundaries on the network, identity and data layer in place.
+- A **secure storage resource group**, which will contain separate data lakes for highly confidential data in order to put different isolation boundaries on the network, identity and data layer in place.
 The structure for this resource group will be the same to the above described **storage resource group**:
     - **Raw Data Data Lake**
     - **Curated & Enriched Data Lake**
     - **Workspace Data Lake**

-- One **external resource group**, that will include dedicated storage account in order to be able to retrieve a storage account SAS token or access key in case we ingest data from external sources into the Azure platform:
+- An **external resource group**, that will include dedicated storage account in order to be able to retrieve a storage account SAS token or access key in case we ingest data from external sources into the Azure platform:
     - **Blob Storage A**

-- One **metadata resource group**, which will include:
+- A **metadata resource group**, which will include:
     - 1 Hive Metastore data, for which it will be deployed:
-        - 1 **sql server A**
+        - 1 **sql server**
-        - 1 **SQL Database A**
+        - 1 **SQL Database**
     - 1 Data Factory Metastore, for which it will be deployed:
-        - 1 **sql server B**
+        - 1 **sql server**
-        - 1 **SQL Database B**
+        - 1 **SQL Database**
     - 2 **Key Vaults**, to store secrets required for Azure Data Factory and  Databricks

-- One **processing domain resource group**, for storing shared processing engines.
+- A **processing domain resource group**, for storing shared processing engines.
 Here we will deploy:
     - 1 **Databricks workspace** - for ingestion purposes
     - 1 **Data Factory** - for ingestion purposes
     - 1 **Event Hub** - optionally, used for streaming use cases and essentially requires support for data stream push scenarios

-- One **processing product resource group**, which will contain:
+- A **processing product resource group**, which will contain:
     - 1 **Synapse instance**
     - 1 **Databricks workspace** - to be shared across all data product teams and can be used for ad-hoc analysis